Satyamshahi17/Medical-Claim-Anomaly-Detection/README.md

 2. **Applied Gaussian Transformation**
    - Used `PowerTransformer` to make the data distribution closer to Gaussian.
-   - This led to significantly more anomalies being detected (as expected).
    - Helped make the anomaly boundaries more consistent.

 3. **Dimensionality Reduction**